Graduate Research Fellowship Program in the Social and Behavioral Sciences

 NIJ’s Graduate Research Fellowship (GRF) program supports doctoral students engaged in research that advances

 The Graduate Research Fellowship in the Social and Behavioral Sciences track is open to doctoral students in all social and behavioral science disciplines.
 The fellowship awards provide support for 12 months to accredited universities for research on crime, violence and other criminal justice-related topics.

-Awards made under the Social and Behavioral Sciences Fellowship Program are up to $32,000 for the period of performance.
-NIJ encourages doctoral students in the final stages of graduate study who are conducting research that has direct implications for criminal justice policy and practice in the U.S. to apply to this exciting program.
+Commensurate with this anticipated increase in the period of performance, NIJ also anticipates that FY2019 awards made under the Social and Behavioral Sciences Fellowship Program increasing from a maximum of $32,000 to $150,000.
+NIJ encourages doctoral students who are conducting research that has direct implications for criminal justice policy and practice in the U.S. to apply to this exciting program.

 Frequently Asked Questions

 These questions and answers will help you prepare your application for grant funds: